Trackinsight 2024 Global ETF Survey Report Released: Unveiling 50+ Charts on Worldwide ETF Trends

 “We coined the phrase ETF 3.0 several years ago, as a description of the exponential growth we expected to see for active ETFs globally.
 The 2024 survey results echo our predictions,” said Francis Koudelka, Senior Vice President & Global ETF Product Specialist at State Street.
 “Global investors are telling us they are allocating more to active ETFs, would be more apt to purchase a strategy if it was converted from a mutual fund to ETF, and would like to see global regulators enable a listed ETF as a share class of an unlisted fund.
 We remain bullish on the growth of active ETFs globally.”

-“ETF adoption continues to increase globally and across APAC, as investors become more comfortable with the transparency, daily liquidity, and attractive fee proposition.
-APAC is expected to see even stronger ETF asset growth momentum compared with other regions, with a growth rate of ~20% (vs ~15% for global)1,” said Philippe El-Asmar, APAC Head of ETF, Digital & Direct, J.P.
+“This year’s Global ETF Survey provides a pivotal perspective into the broader ETF landscape, and where investors are finding the most value.
+ETFs continue to experience revolutionary growth, and this survey provides a critical look at the trends fueling the momentum,” said Bryon Lake, Global Head of ETF Solutions at J.P.
 Morgan Asset Management.
-“APAC investors are progressively evolving from passive to factor-based and strategy-based ETFs, ultimately to actively managed ETFs.
-As a pioneer in active ETFs, we look forward to leading the active revolution in the ETF industry by delivering our world-class active capabilities in the ETF wrapper.”
+“We’re particularly excited about active ETF strategies, as they secured 25% of the North American flows last year.
+We also anticipate active fixed income ETFs will become a staple in portfolios as investors continue to seek out unique offerings.”

-In addition to the full report, Trackinsight and its partners are delighted to offer additional content with thought leadership articles and weekly updated industry league tables, freely accessible from trackinsight.com, enabling everyone to gain valuable insights into the ETF market.
-For more information on the 2024 Global ETF Survey, please visit trackinsight.com.
+In addition to the full report, Trackinsight and its partners are delighted to offer additional content with thought leadership articles and weekly updated industry league tables, freely accessible from etfcentral.com, enabling everyone to gain valuable insights into the ETF market.
+For more information on the 2024 Global ETF Survey, please visit etfcentral.com.

 About Trackinsight: